 Although being online is important, it's equally important to send printed samples to potential clients every now and then.
 To be fair, I haven't done this in a while, but people will always enjoy receiving actual post.

 There's a real personal quality to it, plus clients can appreciate that the time and effort involved is greater than just pinging over an email with a link to a website.
 It's something tactile, something 'in your face' and something that can't just be swiped or scrolled past.

 This article was originally published in issue 273 of Computer Arts, the global design magazine – helping you solve daily design challenges with insights, advice and inspiration.
-Buy issue 273 here or subscribe to Computer Arts here.
+Subscribe to Computer Arts here (opens in new tab).